otp2/providers-v4/README.md

 ## Recent Updates

+* Restructured the 01_working_data_transformation directory to separate pulse data and guidebook data
+* Implemented a checkpoint system to maintain stable versions of transformation files
+* Reorganized archive directory to better track files based on their inclusion status
 * Removed provider biographical information from the working dataset for privacy considerations
 * Added NPI numbers as a unique identifier to all providers in the working dataset
 * Updated provider names in the standardized provider list for better matching